w3c/wai-people-use-web/_people-use-web/user-stories-seven.md

 Consistent layout
 : **Problem:** Some shopping sites I visit have completely different styles for different sections.
 It takes me a while to work out where everything is in each section which is really frustrating.
-: **Works well:** The shopping website I use has the same layout on all of it's sections which makes it easy to work my way around pages
+: **Works well:** The shopping website I use has the same layout on all of it's sections which makes it easy to work my way around pages.

 No transcript
-: **Problem:** Some videos only have embedded captions which I can't access easily : **Works well:** Having a transcript is a big help.
-It is much easier for me to read with my Braille device
+: **Problem:** Some videos only have embedded captions which I can't access easily.
+: **Works well:** Having a transcript is a big help.
+It is much easier for me to read with my Braille device.

 Inaccessible CAPTCHA
-: **Problem:** If a site has a CAPTCHA that uses images or audio then I just can't use it - it can take me ages to work out the image and I can't hear the audio alternative
+: **Problem:** If a site has a CAPTCHA that uses images or audio then I just can't use it - it can take me ages to work out the image and I can't hear the audio alternative.
-: **Works well:** No CAPTCHA is best but sometimes there are simple things that ask a really easy question
+: **Works well:** No CAPTCHA is best but sometimes there are simple things that ask a really easy question.

 Keyboard navigation
 : **Problem:** A date picker that pops up when I tab to a date entry field but I can't use the date picker as it doesn't work with the keyboard.